MalinaNeag/OS_Project/README.md

-# 📁 Unix File System Program
+# 📁 Operating Systems Laboratory Project - Unix File System Program

 This is a C program that uses system calls and library functions in Unix to take multiple arguments representing paths to regular files / directories / symbolic links.